webpack-contrib/webpack-command/README.md

     --config                      Path to the config file
     --config-name                 Name of the config to use --config-register             Deprecated.
 Please use --require.
-                                  Preload one or more modules before loading the webpack configuration --mode                        Specifies the build mode to use; development or production
+    --mode                        Specifies the build mode to use; development or production

   Modules